 Emergency Social Services Grant

-The City will provide $115,420 in grants to ensure people sheltering outdoors in Victoria have access to showers and outreach services such as warm meals and clothing, until the end of March 2021.
+The City provided $115,420 in grants to ensure people sheltering outdoors in Victoria have access to showers and outreach services such as warm meals and clothing, until the end of March 2021.

-The Salvation Army will receive $86,520 to establish a mobile shower trailer that will be circulate five days per week to various sheltering locations.
-The Umbrella Society for Addictions and Mental Health will also receive $22,400 to deliver community care services and meals to Victoria’s vulnerable population and $6,500 for a community care tent that can manage donated goods and provide basic health services.
+The Salvation Army received $86,520 to establish a mobile shower trailer that circulated five days per week to various sheltering locations.
+The Umbrella Society for Addictions and Mental Health received $22,400 to deliver community care services and meals to Victoria’s vulnerable population and $6,500 for a community care tent that managed donated goods and provide basic health services.

 The City continues to work closely with BC Housing, Island Health and the Greater Victoria Coalition to End Homelessness, the Aboriginal Coalition to End Homelessness and other service agencies to find people indoor shelter spaces and increase access to supports.